abinit/abinit/doc/mkdocs-tutorials/base3.md

 ## 3 Actually performing the convergence study with respect to k points

-In order to understand k-point grids, you should read the Monkhorst and Pack paper, Phys.
-Rev. B 13, 5188 (1976) ...
-Well, maybe not immediately ...
+In order to understand k-point grids, you should read [[cite:Monkhorst1976]].
+Well, maybe not immediately.
 In the meantime, you can try the above-mentioned convergence study.

 The input file ~abinit/tests/tutorial/Input/tbase3_3.in is an example, while ~abinit/tests/tutorial/Refs/tbase3_3.out is a reference output file.

+{% dialog tests/tutorial/Input/tbase3_3.in tests/tutorial/Refs/tbase3_3.out %}

 In this output file, you should have a look at the echo of input variables.
 As you know, these are preprocessed, and, in particular, [[ngkpt]] and [[shiftk]] are used to generate the list of k points ([[kpt]]) and their weights ([[wtk]]).